kabirshhaikh/Leetcode/README.md

--> Special array with elements greater than or equal to x - leetcode easy problem -> Remove palindromic subsequence - leetcode easy problem -> Partition array according to given pivot - leetcode medium problem
+-> Special array with elements greater than or equal to x - leetcode easy problem -> Remove palindromic subsequence - leetcode easy problem -> Partition array according to given pivot - leetcode medium problem -> The K Strongest values in an array - leetcode medium problem